DE-RSE/de-rse.github.io/en/conf2019/call.md

 Following the success of the [first three international Conference of Research Software Engineers in the UK](https://rse.ac.uk/events/past-conferences/), a national conference addressing research software and the people behind it within the German research landscape will be held at the Albert Einstein Science Park in Potsdam on 4-6 June 2019.

-The organising committee welcome submissions for workshops, talks, and posters for the deRSE19 conference.
-The aim is to reflect the diverse community of research software engineers by seeking input from a variety of domains, geographic locations, gender, ethnicities and experience.
+The organising committee welcomes submissions for workshops, talks, and posters for the deRSE19 conference.
+The aim is to reflect the diverse community of research software engineers by seeking input from all levels of experience and across a variety of domains, geographic locations, genders, and ethnicities.

 ## Timeline